vertex-automation/environment-sensors/README.md

-# Environment Sensors Lite
+# Environment Sensors

 ## Overview
-The **Environment Sensors Lite** is a smart IoT device for monitoring ambient light, infrared light, full-spectrum light, and WiFi signal strength.
+The **Environment Sensors** is a smart IoT device for monitoring ambient light, infrared light, full-spectrum light, and WiFi signal strength.
 It is fully integrated with Home Assistant and supports OTA updates for seamless firmware management.

 ## Features
 - **I2C Sensor:** VEML7700 for detailed ambient light, infrared, and full-spectrum light monitoring.